-OVERVIEW: This community foundation supports a wide range of program areas with special emphasis on children and youth, seniors, women, African Americans, and Hispanics.
-Only Bexar County and the 13 surrounding counties are considered for grants.
+OVERVIEW: The San Antonio Area Foundation supports a wide range of program areas with special emphasis on children and youth, seniors, women, African Americans, and Hispanics.
+Only Bexar County and the surrounding counties are considered for grants.

-FUNDING AREAS: Animal services, arts and culture, biomedical research, children and youth, medicine and healthcare, seniors and community at large, high school completion, strengthening nonprofits, African Americans, Hispanics, women and girls.
+FUNDING AREAS: Animal services, arts and culture, biomedical research, children and youth, medicine and healthcare, seniors and community at large, high school completion, strengthening nonprofits, African Americans, Hispanics, women and girls

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)